How Does A Helicopter Fly Physics

 Autorotation

 When the engine fails, the rotor blades begin to slow down.
 By immediately lowering the collective, the pilot reduces the pitch angle of the blades, allowing the upward airflow to pass through the rotor disc.
-This airflow spins the rotor blades, maintaining sufficient rotational speed to generate lift.
+And this airflow spins the rotor blades, maintaining sufficient rotational speed to generate lift.
 Just before touchdown, the pilot increases the collective, which increases the pitch angle of the blades and generates a surge of lift, cushioning the landing.

 Trends and Latest Developments